michelesr/thesis/src/ci.md

 Jenkins use the git client to check the hash of the commits introduced on pushes and avoid rebuilding of the same changes more times if found on different remote repositories or branches, for example when commits are merged from a developer fork to the upstream.
-Credentials for private repositories are required:
+Credentials for private repositories are required (Table 6.7).

 Option                          Value
 ------------------------------  ---------------------------------------